ariok/TB_CircularSlider/README.md

 TB_CircularSlider
 =================

-This is the code for the tutorial "How to create a custom control il iOS" from http://www.thinkandbuild.it.
+This is the code for the tutorial "How to create a custom control in iOS" from http://www.thinkandbuild.it.

 In this tutorial I show how to create a custom control as subclass of UIControl and I draw the 99% of the component using Core Graphics.